RealDolos/node-jpegoptim/README.md

 Also allows to strip metadata (EXIF, IPTC, XMP) segments and/or ICC profile segments (tho your colors will look bigly wrong).

+# Requirements

+- Node, obviously, a recent versin (at the time of writing, 10 and 11 tested).
+- Linux, potentially other *nix (untested)
+- x86_64, potentially others (untested)
+- libjpeg (or libjpeg-turbo or libmozjpeg, whatever pkg-config finds as libjpeg)
+- Optionally libexif to enable `stripThumbnail`.

 ## How

 The API is really simple: there is only one function (default export of the module) and one custom error type.